build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/enterprise/influxdb/telegraf-influxdb-with-ockamd.md

 to copy & paste this string into the `$COPIED_RESPONDER_PUBLIC_KEY` as the next command's argument.
 This is a basic way to verify that the initiator and responder are who they claim to be.

+`ockamd` will receive messages over the network from the next container, decrypt them, and insert them into InfluxDB.

 ---

 ### Step 3: **Run Telegraf and ockamd**